-A Rising Real Estate Market.
+Increased Values in the Local Real Estate Market.
 The relatively strong real estate market in San Mateo County has increased real estate values throughout all the cities and unincorporated areas.
-While the total number of construction and sale activities increased slightly in 2013, the majority of cities experienced total assessment increases of over 5 percent, with only a handful experiencing less.
+The majority of cities experienced total assessment increases of over 5 percent, with only a couple of cities experiencing less.

-According to the California Association of Realtors, our county's median home price stood at \$1,130,000 as of May 2014, an increase of 18.9 percent over last year, which bodes well for next year's 2015-2016 assessment roll.
+While the total number of sale activities decreased slightly from the previous year, the higher values for those sales produced a much larger roll increase.
+According to the California Association of Realtors, our county's median home price stood at \$1,234,000 as of August 2015, an increase of 23.4 percent over the previous year, which bodes well for next year's 2016-2017 assessment roll.